Summer Altice: Early life and education

 Altice was born in Fountain Valley, California.
 She studied and played volleyball at San Diego State University and was named to the Academic All-WAC team.

 Career

 She won Young and Modern (YM) magazine's cover girl contest in 1995 plus she was on the cover of YM's November issue that year and subsequently signed with Elite modeling agency before appearing on the cover of GQ as well as men's magazines Maxim and Max.
 She was ranked number 100 in Stuff magazine's "102 Sexiest Women In The World" in 2002.

 Altice was Playboy's Playmate of the Month for August 2000.

 One of her earliest film appearances was being cast in the films The Scorpion King, Grind, and the Showtime program ChromiumBlue.com.

 Other ventures

-Summer Altice, besides still acting, is now a well respected Sommelier based in Los Angeles, and works as a private cellar manager to many well known Celebrities and Athletes.
-She received her certification in March of 2015.
+Summer Altice, besides still acting, is now a Sommelier based in Los Angeles, and works as a private cellar manager to many well known Celebrities and Athletes.
+She received her certification in March 2015.